bacalhau-project/bacalhau/docs/getting-started/installation.md

 Replace `JOB_ID` with the job id you copied in the last step.

-Only one of the production servers accepted the job, because you only requested a concurrency setting of 1 (the default in `bacalhau run`).
+Only one of the production servers accepted the job, because you only requested a concurrency setting of 1 (the default in `bacalhau docker run`).

 You should see something like
 ```